ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 MLS requires the following parameters to be defined, which must be the same for two implementations to interoperate:

-Application-level identifiers of public key material (specifically the application_id extension as defined in Section 5.3.3 of [RFC9420]).
+Application-level identifiers of public key material (specifically the application_id extension as defined in {{Section 5.3.3 of !RFC9420}}).

 # Role Capabilities {#caps}